 CODE OF CONDUCT ON SEXUAL HARASSMENT

 India Skills Private Limited

 - Be it known to all members of India Skills Pvt.
-Ltd. that Sexual harassment is a serious criminal offense which can destroy human dignity and freedom.
-In an effort to promote the well being of all woman employees of the M/S India Skills Private Limited at the workplaces, the following code of conduct has been prescribed.
+Ltd. that Sexual harassment is a serious criminal offense that can destroy human dignity and freedom.
+In an effort to promote the well-being of all woman employees of the M/S India Skills Private Limited at the workplace, the following code of conduct has been prescribed.